plexguide/Unraid_Intel-ARC_Deployment/README.md

 ### Verifying GPU Transcoding

 Play a media file that requires transcoding.
 Check Plex’s dashboard and GPU stats.
 You should see minimal CPU usage and smooth playback.
+If you have an AV1 file, play that for the test to verify that AV1 transcoding is working also!

 ![Plex GPU Transcoding](https://i.imgur.com/Zz9jfYo.png)